kensung-lab/hypo/external/suk/README.md

   cd suk
   mkdir build
   cd build
-  cmake -DCMAKE_BUILD_TYPE=Release -Dsuk_build_executable=ON ..
+  cmake -DCMAKE_BUILD_TYPE=Release -Dsuk_build_executable=ON -Doptimise_for_native=ON ..
   make
 ```
+**Notes:**
-**Note:** If `--recursive` was omitted from `git clone`, please run `git submodule init` and `git submodule update` before compiling.
+* If `--recursive` was omitted from `git clone`, please run `git submodule init` and `git submodule update` before compiling.
+* If target machine is different from the one on which Hypo is being compiled, exclude the flag `-Doptimise_for_native=ON`.

 ## Usage of the Tool
  ```
  suk <args>

 Mandatory args:
   -i, --input <str>   Input file  name containing reads (in fasta/fastq format; can be compressed).
 A list of files containing file names in each line can be passed with @ prefix.
   -k, --kmer-len <int>    The length of the kmer (must be positive).
  Optional args:
   -o, --output-prefix <str>   Prefix of the output filename.
 [DEAFULT: SUK_k<x> where x is the value of k] -t, --threads <int>   Number of threads.
 [DEFAULT: 1] -d, --dump-txt    Dumps (in addition to the bit-vector) the unique kmers into textfile (<prefix>.txt where prefix is the value of output-prefix).
 [DEFAULT: False].
   -e, --exclude-hp    Excludes the kmers having homopolymer terminals (see README.md).
 [DEFAULT: False].
   -c, --coverage <int> 		 Expected coverage of the reads.
 KMC counter will be set to 4 x expected coverage.
 [DEFAULT: 50].
   -m, --kmc-memory <int> 	 Max memory usage of KMC (in GB).
 [DEFAULT: 12].

   -h, --help    Prints the usage.

   ```
 ### Output Files